The current state of play with NHS Pay and Terms and Conditions

 If there are any issues or queries please contact Alice Sorby, Employment Relations Advisor on email@example.com.

 Various sub-groups of the NHS Staff Council in England have been formed to take forward the non-pay elements of the framework in England.
 These are looking at apprenticeships, progression, bank and agency, leave and equality impact.
 We will update this page when we have more information on this ongoing work.

 The NHS Staff Council has now agreed Enhanced Shared Parental Leave and Child Bereavement Leave sections of the Agenda for Change handbook (England and Wales) effective 1 April 2019 as part of the framework agreement.
-The group which worked on these sections will now work on some guidance documents to support staff to understand the handbook additions.

 Pay progression for new starters and promoted staff from 01 April 2019 will be based on:

 - the appraisal process having been completed within the last 12 months and outcomes being in line with the organisation’s standards

 - there is no formal capability process in place

 - there is no formal disciplinary action live on the staff member’s record

 - statutory and/or mandatory training has been completed

 - for line managers only – appraisals have been competed for all their staff as required